Shashwat986/BattleSim/Battle-Mechanics.md

 (check out the _Battle_ section to see how attack moves modify damage dealt)

-Speed and Damage are restricted by the following constraint:
+Speed and Damage are restricted by the following constraints:

 * For each move, `Speed + Damage = 5 + 10 * Degree`
+* Speed and Damage, both, have to be Natural Numbers (1, 2, 3, ...)

 ####Performing an Action: